coinwink/Coinwink/README.md

 ****Quickstart****

 - Make a fresh Wordpress install.
-- Git clone or manually copy all files from this repository to your Wordpress installation folder.
+- Copy all files from this repository to your Wordpress installation folder.
+- Copy [cryptocurrency-logos](https://github.com/coinwink/cryptocurrency-logos.git) repository to your `/img/coins` folder.
-- Update the theme's `header.php` file: edit the `coinwinkEnv` variable and set the `homePath` variable to your Wordpress location.
+- Update the theme's `header.php` file: set the `homePath` variable to your Wordpress location.
 - Update `auth_sql.php` file with your database login details.
 - First of all, in Wordpress "Settings->General" check "Anyone can register".
 - Only then activate Coinwink login plugin.